Integration Partner Widgets

 • View Types: Specify which views your widget supports:

-• Person View: Widget appears in person detail pages
+• Person View: Widget appears as a tab in person detail pages

-• Company View: Widget appears in company detail pages
+• Company View: Widget appears as a tab in company detail pages

 • Team ID (optional): For testing before global approval